 Academic Fuel Programs

 PASS Leader – provide academic support for those courses proven to be most challenging for students and assists students in developing effective study skills applicable to course content.
 To be eligible, applicants must have a recommendation from a faculty member and approval from the Dean of Student Success.
-Students must apply via Engage: the application is located under the Student Solutions page.
+Students must apply via Engage: the application is located under the Academic Center for Excellene page.

 Peer Scholar (for Scholars Strengthening Scholars) – provide small group support for those courses proven to be most challenging to students.
 To be eligible, applicants must have a recommendation from a faculty member and approval from the Dean of Student Success.
-Students must apply via Engage: the application is located under the Student Solutions page.
+Students must apply via Engage: the application is located under the Academic Center for Excellence page.

 Writing Tutor – provide writing skills support for students of all majors and abilities.
 Writing Tutors can be of any major and all years are eligible to apply.
 Please submit a resume and 3 college level writing samples to Taylor Shook.
 One writing sample should include use of MLA/APA formatting abilities.
 Students should apply in October to be considered for the spring semester and in March to be considered for the fall semester.